nocktoshi/nockchain/crates/nockchain-wallet/README.md

 - The wallet syncs its balance based on the pubkeys that are stored in it.
 Make sure your wallet is loaded with your keys before running sync-heavy commands such as `list-notes`, `list-notes-by-address`, `create-tx`, and `send-tx`.
 If you do not have pubkeys, import them with `import-keys` (see [Importing and Exporting Keys](#importing-and-exporting-keys)).
 - `--public-grpc-server-addr` accepts a bare `host:port` or a full URI (e.g. `http://host:port`).
 - If you omit the port, the wallet assumes **80** for `http://` and **443** for `https://` URLs.
-- By default, we do not sync notes attached to watch-only pubkeys.
-Pair sync-heavy commands with `--include-watch-only` when you want watch-only pubkeys included in balance updates.
+- Watch-only pubkeys and addresses are synced automatically alongside your signing keys, so watch-only balances appear in all sync-heavy commands without additional flags.

 #### Private API